Matheos96/dependency-overrider/README.md

 2. Configure `config.json` to your needs.
     - `commonRoot` is relative to the executable.
     - `commonRoot` is prepended to the project paths in `projectPaths`.
+    - The `"reason"` and `"framework"` properties for override objects are optional.
+        - The reason will be printed if given
+        - The framework will be used to for filtering if present.
+If omitted, the override will be applied to all frameworks (for projects with multiple target framworks)
     - The `config.json` **must** be in the same directory as the executable
 3. Run the tool either by building it and running the executable directly, or run the project using `dotnet run`